JavaScript events and Dojo¶

 Dojo provides the following attributes with an event object:

-• event.target - the element that generated the event
+- event.target - the element that generated the event

-• event.currentTarget - the current target
+- event.currentTarget - the current target

-• event.layerX - the <em>x</em> coordinate, relative to the event.currentTarget
+- event.layerX - the <em>x</em> coordinate, relative to the

-• event.layerY - the <em>y</em> coordinate, relative to the event.currentTarget
+- event.layerY - the <em>y</em> coordinate, relative to the

-• event.pageX - the <em>x</em> coordinate, relative to the view port
+- event.pageX - the <em>x</em> coordinate, relative to the view port

-• event.pageY - the <em>y</em> coordinate, relative to the view port
+- event.pageY - the <em>y</em> coordinate, relative to the view port

-• event.charCode - For keypress events, the character code of the key pressed
+, the object that the mouse pointer is moving to or out of - event.charCode - For keypress events, the character code of the key pressed

-• event.keyCode - for keypress events, handles special keys like ENTER and spacebar.
+- event.keyCode - for keypress events, handles special keys like ENTER and spacebar.

-• event.charOrCode - a normalized version of charCode and keyCode, which can be used for direct comparison for alpha keys and special keys together. (added in 1.1)
+- event.charOrCode - a normalized version of charCode and keyCode, which can be used for direct comparison for alpha keys and special keys together. (added in 1.1)

 Dojo normalizes the following methods with an event object:

-• event.preventDefault &mdash; prevent an event's default behavior (e.g., a link from loading a new page)
+- event.preventDefault — prevent an event's default behavior (e.g., a link from loading a new page)

-• event.stopPropagation &mdash; prevent an event from triggering a parent node's event
+- event.stopPropagation — prevent an event from triggering a parent node's event

 Additionally, dojo.stopEvent(event) will prevent both default behavior any any propagation (bubbling) of an event.

-Using a Dojo Event Object
+Using a Dojo Event Object¶

-In the example code, we have two functions that are connected to two different events.
-Echo sends the key code of any key typed in the text input field to the console.
-It does so by using the charCode property of the normalized event object.
+property of the normalized event object.
 Foo is connected to the #link and cause it to send "The link was clicked" to the console instead of changing the browser's location; by using the preventDefault method of the normalized event object, connections to change the default behavior of DOM objects.

 Now, imagine that you want to detect for the down arrow key in the text box.
 To do this, we just need to attach a new event listener to the text box and check to see if each keycode is the keycode for the down arrow.
 And how do you know what the keycode for the down arrow is, you may ask?
 Well, Dojo provides constants for every non-alpha-numeric key (see: Key code constants).
 In our case, we are interested in dojo.keys.DOWN_ARROW.
 So, assuming that you want to just log when the down arrow is pressed, the following code should do the job: